 The Best Type of Mulch for Your Colorado Garden

-But with so many options available, how do you know the best type of mulch to use?
-Where do you even start?
-This guide will explore different types of mulch and share tips on how to choose the best type of mulch for your Colorado landscape.
+This guide will explore different types of mulch and show you how to choose the best mulch for your Colorado landscape.

 Why mulch, anyway?